Improved OffsetDateTime and ZonedDateTime Mapping in Hibernate 6

 Normalizing your timestamps and storing them without timezone information might seem like a simple and obvious solution if your database doesn’t support the column type TIMESTAMP_WITH_TIMEZONE.
 But it introduces 2 risks:

-2. Timezones with daylight saving time can’t be safely normalized because they have 1 hour that exists in summer- and wintertime.
-By removing the timezone information, you can no longer distinguish between summer- and wintertime and, therefore, you can’t normalize any timestamp of that period correctly.
+- Timezones with daylight saving time can’t be safely normalized because they have 1 hour that exists in summer- and wintertime.
+By removing the timezone information, you can no longer distinguish between summer- and wintertime.
+Therefore, you can’t normalize any timestamp of that period correctly.
 To avoid this, you should always use a timezone without DST, e.g., UTC.

 The TimeZoneStorageType.NORMALIZE_UTC is very similar to the previously discussed TimeZoneStorageType.NORMALIZE.
-The only difference is that your timestamp gets normalized to UTC instead of the timezone of your JDBC driver or the timezone configured as hibernate.jdbc.time_zone.
+The only difference is that your timestamp gets always normalized to UTC.

 @Entity